RehanSaeed/rehansaeed.github.io/content/posts/2018/is-asp-net-core-now-a-mature-platform/index.md

 # Is It A Mature Platform?

 There is a lot less churn.
 There are a lot of open source projects you can leverage.
-A large enough developer base has now grown up, so you see a lot more GitHub projects, StackOverflow questions, bloggers like myself and companies who make their living from the platform.
+A large enough developer base has now grown up, so you see a lot more GitHub projects, Stack Overflow questions, bloggers like myself and companies who make their living from the platform.

 There seems to be a trend at the moment where people are jumping ship from long standing platforms and languages to brand new ones.
 Android developers have jumped from Java to Kotlin (and have managed to delete half their code in the process, Java is so verbose!).
 The poor souls who wrote Objective C, have jumped to Swift.
 Where once applications would be written in C++, they are now written in Go or Rust.
 Where once people wrote JavaScript, they are still writing JavaScript (TypeScript has taken off but not completely)...ok that has not changed. .NET Core seems to be the only one that seems to have bucked the trend and tried to reinvent itself completely while not changing things too much and still succeeding in the process.